ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/concept_model.rst

     NOTE: see a discussion of the potential limitations of this assumption as it relates to simulated common random numbers in the `6.0 Limitations`_ section.

-  As this assumption requires only a weighted average, we can perform this calculation outside of our simualtion so long as we have quantified the impacts of intervention A and B within our simulation already.
+  As this assumption requires only a weighted average, we can perform this calculation outside of our simulation so long as we have quantified the impacts of intervention A and B within our simulation already.

 **In the case of the third situation:**